curv3d/curv/docs/Theory.rst

 Signed Distance Fields
 ======================
-Curv uses a specific type of F-Rep called a Signed Distance Field for representing the spatial extent of a shape.
+Curv uses a specific type of F-Rep called Signed Distance Fields for representing the spatial extent of a shape.

+A signed distance field is a function f(x,y,z) which maps each point in 3-space onto the minimum distance from that point to a boundary of the shape.
+An SDF is zero for points on the boundary of the shape, negative for points inside the shape, and positive for points outside of the shape.

 * definition
 * benefits